Remember Jewish Pavlivka (Poryck)

 PORYCK DURING THE HOLOCAUST

 The Germans captured Poryck on June 23, 1941.
+By August, a ghetto was established and a Judenrat was selected. the German authorities imposed a series of “contributions” on the Jewish population, compelling them to hand over all valuables and fur clothing.
 In late August or early September, 1941 the Germans shot to death about 100 Jewish men, women, and children in the forest outside the town.
-In the summer and fall of 1941 the Germans implemented a series of anti-Jewish measures in Poryck.
-A night curfew was imposed on the Jews and they were ordered to wear armbands bearing the Star of David (later replaced with a yellow circle on their chests).
-They were also subjected to heavy forced labor, prohibited from leaving the town, and victimized by systematic beatings by the Ukrainian police.
-The Germans also established a Jewish council (Judenrat) to transmit their orders to the Jewish population.
-From the summer of 1941 and in 1942 the German authorities imposed a series of "contributions" on the Jewish population, compelling them to hand over all valuables and fur clothing.
-In the winter of 1941-1942 or the spring of 1942, the Germans established an open ghetto in Poryck, as they resettled the Jews from the surrounding villages in the town.
+A series of anti-Jewish measures in Poryck were established that included a night curfew, a requirement to wear armbands bearing the Star of David (later replaced with a yellow circle on their chests), prohibition from leaving the ghetto area, systematic beatings by the Ukrainian police and being subjected to participate in heavy forced labor.
+Jews from the surrounding villages were resettled into the Poryck Ghetto.
 This resulted in considerable overcrowding and the spread of disease, including typhus.
 A hospital existed inside the Jewish quarter of Poryck.

 Ukrainians also attempted to force Poles out of the region.
 On July 11, 1943, units of the Ukrainian Insurgent Army murdered Polish inhabitants of the town.
 Most people were killed during a ceremony in a local Roman Catholic church.
 The Ukrainians entered the church and threw grenades at the faithful.
 Then they shot at them with machine guns and finally set fire on the church filled with people.